 Schizoid Personality Disorder Treatment and Prognosis

-Mental health professionals know that men and women with schizoid personality disorder often don’t make great patients, since they tend to resist the efforts of others to involve themselves in their lives.
-But in structured recovery programs, which offer individual, group, or family therapy sessions on a daily basis, patients and their counselors can begin to form bonds of trust, and once treatment progresses to this stage healing becomes possible.
+Men and women with schizoid personality disorder tend to resist the efforts of others to involve themselves in their lives.
+But in structured recovery programs offering individual, group, or family therapy sessions on a daily basis, patients and their counselors can begin to form bonds of trust, and once treatment progresses to this stage healing becomes possible.

 As schizoid patients get more comfortable with the recovery process, they may be more willing to delve deeply into their schizoid symptoms, to explore their roots and evaluate their negative effects.
 This creates immense possibilities for personal growth, giving the person with schizoid personality disorder a legitimate chance to change both their behavior and the outlook on life that encourages it.

 Cognitive behavioral therapy (CBT), which teaches people with mental health issues how to think more constructively in order to alter unproductive patterns of behavior, has been found to work well for people with schizoid personality disorder.
 Eye Movement Desensitization and Reprocessing, or EMDR, is another practical therapy that helps people relieve the stress and anxiety caused by traumatic memories, and it can help those with schizoid personality disorder come to terms with any childhood abuse and neglect they may have experienced.